 - Clinical trials

 Participants in any clinical trial are chosen based on eligibility.
-The informed consent process provides participants with clear explanations of your rights and risks prior to joining a research study.
+The informed consent process provides participants with clear explanations of the rights and risks prior to joining a research study.

 Important things to know about our studies: